 Then came the great flood.
 People were suddenly and in a violent manner physically displaced from their “couches”!
 There was total disruption and displacement.
 They had no alternative but to take shelter with relatives and friends.
 It was a forced social interaction.
 Interestingly, most of the elite living in posh areas usually called the “Civil Lines” was involved in this forced displacement.
 In some places, four to five families were staying in a single house.
 The relatives and even friends who had not seen each other for a long time got bundled together!
 This forced displacement also compelled people to look for their relations as no one knew where his or her relatives had taken shelter.
 The things were rendered more difficult due to break down of the communication channels.
 This forced people to physically search for their near and dear ones in different places including the relief camps!
 In the process there was more physical interaction.
 Additionally, the relief camps in different parts of the city also became the centres for social interaction.

 Now the moot point is whether this forced social interaction will revive the age old traditional social set up in Kashmir?
 It would be a very positive and welcome development if it does.
 Interaction at all levels is very healthy for the orderly growth of a society.
 The social interaction should not only be revived between relations, friends and intellectuals in general but between the people of different areas and regions.
 It may not necessarily start with political issues but a good beginning could be the discussion on environment which we have miserably and wantonly fiddled with, resulting in this massive flood of the century.
 One could demand a commission to pinpoint the criminal negligence which resulted in such massive devastation.
 Let us hope the broken social fabric gets revived soon.

 (Mohammad Ashraf, I.A.S.
-(Retired) was former Director General Tourism, Jammu & Kashmir)
+(Retired) was former Director General Tourism, Jammu and Kashmir)